Nom-nom-hub/arc-kit/templates/commands/plan.md

 - Include context-aware execution strategies
 - Build in learning and feedback mechanisms
 - ERROR on plans that don't accommodate evolution

+## Next Step Recommendation

+Now that your adaptive plan is complete, the most logical next step is:

+- **Primary**: Run `/arckit.chain` to generate adaptive task chains based on your implementation plan
+- **Alternative**: Run `/arckit.checklist` to create an adaptive quality checklist for your plan

+The `/arckit.chain` command will break down your plan into actionable, adaptive task chains that can evolve as implementation progresses.

+**Pro tip**: Use the evolution strategies and learning mechanisms you defined in your plan as guidance during task chain execution.